erostefano/patterns/README.md

 ## Immutable
 Creating an object which cannot be changed.
 This makes sense when you have some fields which should be set and program start and should not be changed later.

+## Marker
+It is used to mark information at class level.
+For example you can implement the empty interface Serializable to tell the class using your object that it can be serialized.

+The implementation can be checked by `if(someObj instanceof Serializable)`.

+> Serializable means the object can be represented as a sequence of bytes.

+> For study purposes the interface Punchable has been used.